Haoranwugithub/UWB_CSS342_2019_Fall/class6/homework/problem_1/readme.md

 - This function takes a stack (reference) and reverse its content using recursion.
 - Any loop such as for, while is not allowed.
 You will not receive any point if you use any loop.
-- You can only use the provided Stack implementation.
+- You can only use the provided Stack implementation aka LinkedStack.

 For example: